softwareguru/beam-summit-website/data/faq.md

 You can find the event team on the day at the registration desk at the entrance to Palais.

-You can contact the Apache Conference Planning team at planners@apachecon.com

 You can also reach out to our organizers through +49 176 962 911 63

 Hotline for help with sexual assault: